• Skip to primary navigation

 Instructions

-5. Divide the mixture evenly between baking tins.
-Smooth the surface of the batters, favouring the outsides slightly (as the centres tend to rise more).
+3. Divide the mixture evenly between baking tins.
+Smooth the surface of the batters, favouring the outsides slightly.

-6. Place tins on the middle shelf of the oven; bake for about 25 minutes.
-The cakes should be golden-brown, pulling away from the edges of the tins, and cooked through.
+4. Place tins on the middle shelf of the oven; bake until golden brown and cooked through, about 25 minutes.

 Balsamic Strawberry Reduction